NPC-AYUSH/Image-_Caption_Generator/README.md

 3. model.py contains the architecture CNN-RNN model which you can modify if you want to experiment.
 4. Dataloader loads the data.

+run  'python -m streamlit run app.py' this in terminal to open the project